“Rejuve! An adults-only retreat offering space, serenity and spring-fed geothermal pools, just 20 minutes from Palm Springs”

 - Hiking in Joshua Tree National Park, famed for its other-worldly geological formations

-- Snazzy mid-century modern architecture, expect authentic 1950s furnishings
+- Snazzy mid-century modern architecture and furnishings

 - Adults only; the peace is part of the pampering

-- The laidback, early-to-bed vibe (no noisy pool jets after 10 pm!) and fend-for-yourself minimalism may be too low key for some
+- The laidback, early-to-bed vibe (no noisy pool jets after 10 pm!) and fend-for-yourself minimalism may be too low-key for some

 - Likewise, the ‘unplugged’ ethos; if you must have room service or go into withdrawals without a TV, book elsewhere